 The developer, Ingerman, is planning to build an affordable senior house development on property adjacent to the neighborhood and is seeking a 50-foot easement for construction of an entrance to the development that would cross a portion of the Association's open space and connect to Colonial Court.

-An in-person meeting about the project will be held on Sept.
-27, 2025 at 10 a.m. at Newark City Hall.
-The meeting will include a presentation from the developer.
-Homeowners will have the opportunity to ask questions.
-The meeting will conclude with an in-person vote.
+An in-person informational meeting will be held at 10 a.m. on Saturday, Oct.
+25, 2025 at Newark City Hall so that Cherry Hill Manor homeowners can learn more about the project.
+The meeting will include a presentation from the developer and homeowners will have the opportunity to ask questions.

 On this page you will find information about the project, about the meeting, and about voting procedures.
 Please email board@cherryhillmanor.org with any questions.